Incident at the Gaoping Tombs: Aftermath

+According to the Chronicles of the Clans of Wei, Sima Yi assigned He Yan the task of presiding as a judge in the trial of Cao Shuang.
+He Yan, who wanted to be acquitted, judged Cao Shuang very harshly in order to gain Sima Yi's favour, but Sima Yi added He Yan's name to the list of criminals to be executed at the last moment.
+(Note: Sima Guang was skeptical of Sun Sheng's account as Sima Yi had just taken down Cao Shuang and his partisans; there was no reason to put He Yan in charge of the investigations.
+Even if there was such an order, there was no reason why He Yan would expect himself to be spared when he had been so closely associated with Cao Shuang before the coup.)

 In March 249, Cao Fang appointed Sima Yi as Imperial Chancellor (丞相), increased the size of Sima Yi's marquisate and awarded him additional privileges.
 However, Sima Yi declined the appointment of Imperial Chancellor.
 In January or February 250, when Cao Fang granted him the nine bestowments, he refused to accept again.
 In February or March 250, Cao Fang had an ancestral shrine built for the Sima family in Luoyang, increased the size of Sima Yi's personal staff, promoted some of Sima Yi's personal staff, and enfeoffed Sima Yi's sons Sima Rong (司馬肜) and Sima Lun as village marquises.

 In 251, Wang Ling and his nephew Linghu Yu (令狐愚) plotted a rebellion in Shouchun aimed at overthrowing Sima Yi and replacing Cao Fang with Cao Biao.
 Sima Yi knew that Wang Ling was plotting a rebellion and showed up near Wang Ling's base before Wang Ling could do anything.
 Wang Ling surrendered and committed suicide later while he was being escorted as a prisoner to Luoyang.
 Sima Yi had Wang Ling's co-conspirators, including Cao Biao, arrested and executed along with their families.

 After Sima Yi's death on 7 September 251, his sons Sima Shi and Sima Zhao continued to control the Wei government and eliminate any form of political opposition.
 The Cao family's influence in Wei weakened over time as the Sima family's became stronger.
 In February 266, Sima Zhao's son, Sima Yan, usurped the throne from Cao Huan and replaced the Cao Wei state with the Jin dynasty, with himself as the new emperor.